Chivalry And Warfare In Late Medieval Europe, C.1300 To C1500 HIST5003

 Intended Learning Outcomes of Course

-■ demonstrate an understanding of the nature of later medieval chivalry and its relationship to the theory and practice of warfare;
+■ evidence an enhanced understanding of the nature of later medieval chivalry and its relationship to the theory and practice of warfare;

-■ identify and evaluate the differing constituents of chivalric and aristocratic culture in relation to war and society
+■ identify and evaluate the differing constituents of late medieval chivalric and aristocratic culture in relation to war and society;

-■ demonstrate a high degree of proficiency in the use of sources from different disciplines in seminar discussions and written work.
+■ show a high degree of proficiency in the use of sources from different disciplines in seminar discussions and written work;

 Minimum Requirement for Award of Credits